Nyaribovic/alx-system_engineering-devops/0x02-shell_redirections/README.md

-"0x02-shell_redirections the  script prints ot the  hello wold"
+0x02-shell_redirections the  script prints ot the  hello wold